Find out more about Cathy Toogood

 Even if you aren’t due payout, airlines must safeguard your welfare

-But judgment will lead to higher airfares for all
+Judgment will lead to higher airfares for all

 Good news for some – but higher fares?

 Andrew Haines, chief executive of the CAA, said: “We acknowledge airlines’ concerns about the proportionality of the flight delay regulations and recognise that airfares may increase as a result.
 However, the court’s decisions in these cases bring legal clarity to this issue and we now expect airlines to abide by them when considering claims.”
+This statement still stands.